microsoft/vscode-wiki/Virtual-Workspaces.md

 ```
 When an extension can not work with virtual workspaces, it will be disabled by VS Code when a virtual workspace is opened.

-When an extension can  only partially work with virtual workspaces, the it should define `"virtualWorkspaces": true` but disable some functionality when a virtual workspace is opened.
+When an extension can partially work with virtual workspaces, the it should define `"virtualWorkspaces": true` but disable some functionality when a virtual workspace is opened.

-## Test your extension against a virtual workspace

-run the **Open Remote Repository...** command from the Command Palette.
-From there, you can paste in any GitHub URL, or choose to search for a specific repository or pull request.

 ## Disable functionality when a virtual workspace is opened